rishabh98080/AppImage-Installer-for-Ubuntu/README.md

 To Install an App:
 Find Your AppImage: When you launch the app, it will automatically list any AppImages in the same folder.
 You can also use the Browse for File or Browse for Folder buttons to find AppImages located elsewhere on your system.

+Important Note: For an AppImage to be discoverable by the scanner, its filename must end with .AppImage.
+If you have an application that you know is an AppImage but it isn't showing up, simply rename the file to include the extension.

 Select the AppImage: Click on the AppImage you want to install from the list.

 Fill in the Details: